 The dog will drink less.

 Commercial kibble is dehydrated, hence the reason that freshwater should be available at all times.

 Raw food has much more water, so your pet’s water intake will decrease.

 Home prepared raw diet will involve knives, chopping boards, storage containers, preparation surfaces.

 All the items above will need wash and sanitation to minimize bacterial growth.
-Make sure to stock up on items like washing soap, sanitiser and pet safe sanitiser for areas your dog might lick.
+Ensure to stock up on things like washing soap, sanitizer, and safe pet sanitizer for areas your dog might lick.